The JROTC Department

 - Make decisions that promote positive social, emotional, and physical health.

 - Value the role of service organizations and the military.

 - Established by Congress in 1916, Army Junior ROTC has demonstrated positive results for over a century.
 Principals, parents, and former cadets consistently endorse the positive impact that JROTC has on the school, the community, and the cadets themselves.

-- JROTC was the first extra-curricular activity to be established since the school opened in 1940.
+- JROTC was the first co-curricular activity to be established since the school opened in 1940.

 - JROTC cadets generally graduate at a higher rank than a majority of the student body.

-- JROTC extra-curricular activities include participation on teams such as Color Guard, Flag Drill team, Drum Corps, Exhibition Drill Team, Drill Platoon, Squad Drill, Archery, and Raiders
+- JROTC co-curricular activities include participation on teams such as Color Guard, Flag Drill team, Drum Corps, Exhibition Drill Team, Drill Platoon, Squad Drill, Archery, and Raiders

 - These programs cannot exist without JROTC.
 Without one of our nation’s leading programs for citizenship, character, and leadership development, Lincoln High School and our community would lose a precious part of its legacy.